SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Robot Test Breakdown
 --------------------

-Again, here's the basic Robot test case for creating a new Contact object.
+Again, here's the basic robot test case for creating a new Contact object.
 To follow along, save this code in a file named ``create_contact.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.
 This file is considered to be a test suite by virtue of having  the ``.robot`` extension with a ``Test Cases`` section.
-The test itself creates a new contact and then confirms that the contact has the correct first and last names.

 .. code-block:: robotframework